Sea Turtle Nesting Season Riviera Maya: Where Families Can Legally Witness It

 - Hatchlings are placed on the sand a few meters from the water

-- Families stand in a semicircle behind them, no flash photography, no flashlights
+- Families stand in a semicircle behind them.
+No flash.
+No flashlights.

 - The hatchlings instinctively head for the surf and disappear into the waves